-2. BRAZIL: COUNTRY PROFILES
+A2.
+BRAZIL: COUNTRY PROFILE

-As reviewed in the Report's section 7, Brazil ranks 44th out of 47 mapped economies in the FRI 2020.
-In this model, Brazil's competitiveness is contrasted to a group of "star" economies that include the 37 OECD member countries, in addition to various high-performers highlighted by their achievement in either the GII, GTCI, or NRI indices.
+As reviewed in the Report, Brazil ranks 44th out of 47 mapped economies in the FRI 2020.
+In this model, Brazil's competitiveness is contrasted to a group of "star" economies that include the 37 OECD member countries, in addition to various high performers highlighted by their achievement in either the GII, GTCI, or NRI indices.
 Additional economies included in the model are Argentina, China, Colombia, Costa Rica, Israel, Malaysia, Romania, Russian Federation, Singapore, and South Africa.